darkost12/player/README.md

 #### Public domain songs or songs with creative licenses were used https://creativecommons.org/licenses/by/4.0/.
 https://darkost12.github.io/player/

-In case of using private bucket you can implement passing your AWS secret to Amazon any way you like.
+In case of using private bucket you can implement passing your secret keys any way you like.
 ![Demonstation](https://github.com/darkost12/player/blob/master/demonstation.PNG)